-Extreme microcement kitchen makeover – before/after
+Extreme microcement kitchen makeover – [before and after photos ]

 Due to the multitude of applications and ease of application, microcement is perfect for all renovations.
 Deciding to renovate the kitchen with the use of microcement, we can be sure that the even an inherited grandma’s apartment from the 1970s will change into a modern and comfortable interior for the 21st century.
-Check out our recent kitchen makeover.
+Check out our recent microcement kitchen makeover.

 Our investors inherited a flat of 54 square meters with a tiny kitchen typical for large panel prefabricated buildings built 70 years ago – it was a U-shaped kitchen with old cabinets, a gas oven and linoleum on the floor.
 The whole has about 7 square meters The room is accessible from the corridor.
 One of its (few) advantages is the fact that it has a window.

 Renovation works with the use of microcement

 Investors decided to demolish one wall and build up the old entrance to the room to get an open-plan kitchen that integrates easily with the living room area.

 Due to the fact that the walls were very crooked and all installations required replacement, it was decided to use plasterboards.
 In the space between cabinets Festwall Life microcement was applied to the plasterboard instead of traditional tiles.
 The surface was finished with two layers of sealer for maximum protection against stains and to facilitate cleaning.